niksauer/RoadChat/README.md

 - [SwiftyBeaver](https://github.com/SwiftyBeaver/SwiftyBeaver)

 ### Submodules
 This project uses `git submodules` to manage its dependencies.
 Therefore, setup becomes a two-step process.
-To **update to** the **newest availble commit** from the tracked branch of each submodule, run: `git submodule update --remote`.
+To **update to** the **newest availble commit** from the tracked branch of each submodule, run: `git submodule update --recursive --remote`.

 Additionally, checkouts will happen in a `DETACHED-state`, i.e. any changes or updates pulled in, must be committed to its remote branch or this repository respectively in order to persist.
 For a full explanation, please read [ActiveState](https://www.activestate.com/blog/2014/05/getting-git-submodule-track-branch) and/or [StackOverflow](https://stackoverflow.com/questions/18770545/why-is-my-git-submodule-head-detached-from-master).